 Most fruits have a high water content, so they go bad quickly.
 If you're tired of finding science experiments in your fruit bowl, make apples your go-to fruit.
 Under the right storage conditions, they'll keep for up to five months, which means you can safely stock up when you find a deal on your favorite variety.
 When your apples start to go soft, all is not lost.
 They can still be used to make applesauce or apple butter.

 06 of 10

 Baby carrots don't have a very long shelf life, but whole carrots do.
 Tuck a bag in the veggie bin in your refrigerator, and it'll be good for at least four to five weeks past the best-buy date printed on the bag.
 As long as they don't feel soft or slimy, carrots are perfectly fine to eat.
-Enjoy carrots as a snack, roast them for a side dish, or chop them up and add them to soups.
+Enjoy this versatile vegetable as a snack, roast them for a side dish, or chop them up and add them to soups.
 You can even use them to make a carrot cake if you're craving something sweet.

 Tip: If your carrots still have their long, leafy tops when you buy them, be sure to cut them off.
 They'll pull moisture from the carrots and cause them to dry out faster.